19hours/sg-statutes/Acts/Carriage by Air Act.md

 [(2) In the case of damage, the person entitled to delivery must complain to the carrier forthwith after the discovery of the damage, and, at the latest, within 7 days from the date of receipt in the case of baggage and 14 days from the date of receipt in the case of cargo.
 In the case of delay the complaint must be made at the latest within 21 days from the date on which the baggage or cargo has been placed at his disposal.]

-(3) Every complaint must be made in writing upon the document of carriage or by separate notice in writing despatched within the times aforesaid.
+(3) Every complaint must be made in writing upon the document of carriage or by separate notice in writing despatched within the times aforesaid\.

-(4) Failing complaint within the times aforesaid, no action shall lie against the carrier, save in the case of fraud on his part.
+(4) Failing complaint within the times aforesaid, no action shall lie against the carrier, save in the case of fraud on his part\.

 Article 27